umami-software/react-zen/README.md

 # zen

-**zen** is a React component library built on top of [React Aria](https://react-spectrum.adobe.com/react-aria/) and [Radix](https://www.radix-ui.com/primitives) primitives and styled with vanilla CSS.
+**zen** is a modern, minimalist React component library.

+- Built on top of [React Aria](https://react-spectrum.adobe.com/react-aria/) and [Radix](https://www.radix-ui.com/primitives) primitives.
+- No Tailwind, pure CSS.
+- Out-of-the-box accessibility.

 [Learn more](https://zen.umami.is/)